ALL Metrics

 2.2 Participants

 Young adults of age 25 – 35 years of both genders belonging to a single university were invited to the study through the official Exchange student emails, brochures in college and hostel noticeboards.
-Due to cultural barriers for Doppler ultrasound measurement, only male students volunteered for the study.
+Although participants of all genders were invited, only male students volunteered.
+The study was conducted in a clinical ultrasound setting requiring exposure of the lower limb for femoral artery Doppler imaging, and female students did not volunteer despite open recruitment.
+We acknowledge that the absence of a culturally adapted protocol — such as female sonographers, private examination rooms, or gender-specific recruitment strategies — likely contributed to this participation gap and represents a significant limitation of the study design.
 To be eligible, the potential participants should be physically inactive (self-reported physical activity levels of less than 600 METmin/week International Physical Activity Questionnaire IPAQ), optimum levels of visual acuity (> 5/6) for operating the computer-based cognitive tests with adequate lower limb strength to walk or climb stairs for three minutes.
 Participants with self-reported cardiometabolic diseases, recent musculoskeletal trauma < three weeks or self-reported depressive disorders affecting physical activity or cognitive measurement were excluded from the study.
 Further, the volunteers willing to dedicate at least six weekday hours were included in the study.

 2.3 Measures